Artist Statement

 DW Alexander is an Ottawa-based queer photographer whose practice is informed by a professional background in film, media, and the arts.
 He holds a BA in Media and Communications from Simon Fraser University and has continued his formal training at the SPAO: Photographic Arts Centre.

-His work has been featured in the SPAO Gallery’s juried APEX exhibitions (2024, 2025) and is scheduled for publication in PhotoEd Magazine (March 2026).
-His current major project, Portraits of Purge Survivors, is supported by an LGBT Purge Fund grant.
+His work has been shown in the SPAO Gallery’s juried APEX exhibitions (2024, 2025) and published in a feature article in PhotoEd Magazine (April 2026).
+His current project, Portraits of Purge Survivors, is supported by a LGBT Purge Fund grant.
 This environmental portrait series aims to raise awareness of the Canadian federal government's historical purge of 2SLGBTQIA+ individuals and to honour the resilience of those who survived it.